 Retracing our steps back to the Ice House we headed to the beach via our own private gate.

 We crossed a wooden bridge built by Gurkhas, often described as the Bridge over the River Why?
 Why as in where’s the river?
 The land underneath looks dry, but the North Esk River once flowed there so it’s marshy.

 The beach was quiet and we enjoyed a peaceful wander.
 The boy was forgiven for his unruly behaviour earlier and allowed to run free.

 As we walked the sun began to set, making the beach look like a watercolour painting come to life.

 Mr G snapped away on his iPhone, clearly working on another 40 photo montage for his Facebook page.
-At one point I spotted him contorted into a weird yoga-like pose!
+At one point I spotted him contorted into a yoga-like pose.

 After a good run around with the boy we were ready to relax back at the Ice House.

-Undeterred in my search for heat, I made for the sauna instead to spend some relaxing ‘me time’ reading.
+Undeterred in my search for heat, I made for the sauna instead to spend some ‘me time’ there relaxing with a book.

-We spent another lovely evening relaxing – me swinging contentedly in my hanging chair.
+We spent another lovely evening chillingh – me swinging contentedly in my hanging chair.